aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/index.md

     - portal
 ---

-> :warning: **Effective from Dec 1st, 2023**

 ## Overview

 AUCloud is releasing a new Portal that is built from the ground up to provide a flexible and secure platform for faster feature development for our customers.
 As part of the initial release, we are modernising our identity provider solution which provides customers the following benefits:

+- Allow more streamlined access to the products that our customers use our Portal for such as Single-Sign-On (SSO) to VMware Cloud Director once authenticated.
 - Allow customers to reset their own password.
 - Dramatically extend password reset intervals.
 - Remove the inactive account impediment.
-- Allow more streamlined access to the products that our customers use our Portal for such as Single-Sign-On (SSO) to VMware Cloud Director once authenticated.

 ### What does this mean for you